Dental Topics & FAQs Mt. Airy Pediatric Dentist

 What is Pulp Therapy?

-The pulp of a tooth is the inner, central core of the tooth.
-The pulp contains nerves, blood vessels, connective tissue, and reparative cells.
-The purpose of pulp therapy in Pediatric Dentistry is to maintain the vitality of the affected tooth (so the tooth is not lost).
+The pulp is a tooth’s inner, central core.
+It contains nerves, blood vessels, connective tissue, and reparative cells.
+Pulp therapy in Pediatric Dentistry maintains the vitality of the affected tooth (so the tooth is not lost).

-Dental caries (cavities) and traumatic injury are the main reasons for a tooth to require pulp therapy.
-Pulp therapy is often referred to as a “nerve treatment”, “children’s root canal”, “pulpectomy”, or “pulpotomy”.
+Dental caries (cavities) and traumatic injury are the main reasons teeth require pulp therapy.
+Pulp therapy is often referred to as a “nerve treatment,” “children’s root canal,” “pulpectomy,” or “pulpotomy.”
 The two common forms of pulp therapy in children’s teeth are pulpotomy and pulpectomy.

 A pulpotomy removes the diseased pulp tissue within the crown portion of the tooth.
-Next, an agent is placed to prevent bacterial growth and calm the remaining nerve tissue.
-This is followed by a final restoration (usually a stainless steel crown).
+Next, we place an agent to prevent bacterial growth and calm the remaining nerve tissue.
+Then, we place a final restoration (usually a stainless steel crown).

 What is the Best Time for Orthodontic Treatment?

-Stage I – Early Treatment: This period of treatment encompasses ages 2 to 6 years.
+Stage I – Early Treatment: This treatment period encompasses ages 2 to 6 years.
 At this young age, we are concerned with underdeveloped dental arches, the premature loss of primary teeth, and harmful habits such as finger or thumb sucking.
-Treatment initiated in this stage of development is often very successful and many times, though not always, can eliminate the need for future orthodontic/orthopedic treatment.
+Treatment initiated in this stage of development is often very successful, and many times, though not always, can eliminate the need for future orthodontic/orthopedic treatment.

 Stage III – Adolescent Dentition: This stage deals with the permanent teeth and the development of the final bite relationship.